graph TB

 - Application Gateway handles SSL encryption and forwards requests to LangFuse

-- LangFuse application processes requests and stores data in PostgreSQL
+- LangFuse application processes requests and stores data in PostgreSQL (user data) and ClickHouse (observability data)

 - cert-manager automatically manages SSL certificates using Let’s Encrypt